Skip to main content

 • Identifiers are case-sensitive.

-• Do not use spaces, hyphens, punctuation, or special characters when naming identifiers.
+• Do not use spaces, hyphens, punctuation, or special characters while naming your identifiers.

-Below are some reserved keywords that you cannot use as variable names:
+Python has a set of reserved keywords that cannot be used as variable names:

 False, None, True, and, as, assert, async, await, break, class, continue, def, del, elif, else, except, finally, for, from, global, if, import, in, is, lambda, nonlocal, not, or, pass, raise, return, try, while, with, yield.